j3soon/omni-farm-isaac/README.md

   ```
 - Not sure why uploading files to Nucleus in docker using `omnicli` sometimes results in connection error: `Error: Connection`.
 - If a task refers to a job definition that doesn't exist, the task will be stuck in the `submitted` state.
-- If a task refers to a docker image that doesn't exist, the task will be stuck in the `running` state.
+- If a task refers to a docker image or a PVC that doesn't exist, the task will be stuck in the `running` state.
 - When using Omniverse Isaac Gym Envs with SKRL and Ray Tune, the task will sometimes complete but stuck in the `running` state.

 ## References